morrning/tex/README.md

-# tex
+# rahkarBase
-tex translation package
+rahkar is base of cmf